Physician Burnout Solutions:

 Transformational Leadership encompasses five leadership behaviors:

-• Builds Trust: These leaders go beyond their own individual interests and focus on the interests of the group in order to inspire power and pride in their followers.
+• Builds Trust: These leaders go beyond their own individual interests and focus on the interests of the group to empower and inspire pride in their followers.

 • Acts with Integrity: These leaders talk about their most important values and beliefs, they focus on a desirable vision, and focus on building a commonly shared mission for the group.